 Sony hasn’t explained why they made the decision to close down the forum.
 Based on the recently unveiled PlayStation 5 logo, it looked like they were keeping things ‘traditional’ for the next generation of consoles.
 But with this decision, it seems that things are going to be a bit different.

-Gamers are now encouraged to “continue the conversation via PlayStation.Blog, Twitter, Facebook, and Instagram,” the blogpost reads.
+Gamers can now “continue the conversation via PlayStation.Blog, Twitter, Facebook, and Instagram,” the blogpost reads.
 Skeptics could however question the usefulness of a Twitter conversation as opposed to a focused, moderated forum.

 Playstation fans just have to wait and see if Sony’s social media, the official support page and the PlayStation.blog will fulfill the same needs as the community forum.
 But based on many of the reactions on the forum closure, it’s a tough pill to swallow for many forum regulars.